-For the past month or so, I’ve been going back and pouring over older books to understand what “California” cuisine really means.
-Not just recipes, though they do provide one part of a practical component of understanding the culture behind a regional cuisine but at the same time, also try to learn the history and influences that drive the thinking behind the process.
-Some influences are obvious, the weather and geography that make this state such an agricultural diamond mine which in turn also led to the migration of people from different parts of the nation and the world to come in search of brighter futures.
-Subsequently, these factors shaped and transformed the way in which food is expressed in a rather unique way in this region.
+For the past month or so, I’ve been reviewing older books to understand what “California” cuisine really means.
+Not just recipes, though they do provide one part of a practical component of understanding the culture behind a regional cuisine, but at the same time, they also try to learn the history and influences that drive the thinking behind the process.
+Some obvious influences are the weather and geography that make this state such an agricultural diamond mine, which also led to the migration of people from different parts of the nation and the world in search of brighter futures.
+Subsequently, these factors shaped and transformed the way in which food is expressed in a unique way in this region.

 2 whole star anise pods

-Two 3 inch [7.5cm] rosemary sprigs (it should be relatively young and not woody)
+Two 3 in/7.5 cm rosemary sprigs (the stems should be young and not woody)

 - Wash the oranges under warm water and gently wipe them dry with a kitchen towel.
 Cut thin strips of orange peel from two oranges using a citrus peeler (avoid the bitter white pith under the peel).